 |Available as a free choice unit?||No|

-Students taking this unit should have A-Level Chemistry, or an A-grade in Chemistry at AS level as a minimum.
+Students taking this unit should have A-Level Chemistry at grade B or above, or the equivalent.

 The unit aims to outline the basic principles of chemistry that will be relevant to an understanding of key biological molecules and biochemical processes.
 The unit continues in semester 2 (see CHEM10022).

 On successful completion of the course students should be able to:

 • the nature of matter and the formation of chemical bonds